+I. Core Courses (CR): A course, which should compulsorily by studied by a candidate as a core requirement is termed as a Core course.
+These courses are employability enhancement courses relevant to the chosen program of study.
+Program core comprises of Theory, Practical, Project, Seminar etc. Project work is considered as a special course involving application of knowledge in solving/ analyzing/exploring a real-life situation/ difficult problem.

 II.
-Core Courses (CR): A course, which should compulsorily by studied by a candidate as a core requirement is termed as a Core course.
-These courses are employability enhancement courses relevant to the chosen program of study.
-Program core comprises of Theory, Practical, Project, Seminar etc. Project work is considered as a special course involving application of knowledge in solving/ analysing/exploring a real life situation/ difficult problem.

-III.
-Elective Courses: Elective course is generally a course, which can be chosen from a pool of courses, and which may be very specific, specialized, advanced, or supportive to the discipline/subject of study or with provides an extended scope or which enables an exposure to some other discipline/subject/domain or nurtures the candidate's proficiency/skill.
-Accordingly, elective course may be categorized as: A. Discipline Specific Elective (DSE) Course: Elective courses may be offered by the main discipline/subject of study is referred to as Discipline Specific Elective.
+Elective Courses: Elective course is generally a course which can be chosen from a pool of courses and which may be very specific or specialized or advanced or supportive to the discipline/subject of study or with provides an extended scope or which enables an exposure to some other discipline/subject/domain or nurtures the candidate's proficiency/skill.
+Accordingly, elective course may be categorizes as:

+A. Discipline Specific Elective (DSE) Course: Elective courses may be offered by the main discipline/subject of study is referred to as Discipline SpecificElective.